Grounding the Score: Explicit Visual Premise Verification for Reliable Vision-Language Process Reward Models: Methodology

-\paragraph{Reliability gating (EVPV calibration).} A base verifier score alone is ambiguous in multimodal settings: a low score may reflect a true logical error, or simply that the step rests on a misperceived visual premise (either by the policy or by the verifier).
+A base step reward alone is ambiguous in multimodal settings: a low score may reflect a true reasoning error, or simply that the step rests on an unreliable visual premise.
 EVPV resolves this ambiguity by \emph{calibrating} rewards for visually dependent steps using $r$.

-We convert reliability into a smooth gating factor
+We convert reliability into a smooth gating factor:

-where $\tau$ is a reliability threshold, $\beta$ controls smoothness, and $\sigma$ is the logistic function.
+where $\tau$ is a reliability threshold, $\beta$ controls sharpness, and $\sigma$ is the logistic function.
 The final step reward is

-This implements a simple principle: \emph{when the visual premise is unreliable, do not over-interpret step correctness}.
-If $r\ll\tau$, then $\alpha(r)\approx 0$ and visually grounded steps are pushed toward neutral reward, preventing early perceptual failures from producing overly confident negative (or positive) signals that destabilize reranking and diagnosis.
-If $r\gg\tau$, then $\alpha(r)\approx 1$ and the verifier behaves like a conventional PRM.
+Intuitively, when $r$ is low, $\alpha(r)\approx 0$ and visually grounded steps are pushed toward a neutral score, preventing unreliable visual premises from producing overly confident positive/negative signals.
+When $r$ is high, $\alpha(r)\approx 1$ and the judge behaves like a conventional PRM.